Special Lot From: Hubei Province

 About Our Organic Number One Black Special

-This is without a doubt the rarest tea we ever imported - a bud-only black from remote region of Hubei.
+This is without a doubt the rarest tea we ever imported — a bud-only black from a remote corner of Hubei.

-Our partner in Hubei usually makes just single lot to sell buyer Beijing but through great powers persuasion have managed snag own allotment for the past few years.
-It's subtle clear and complex, and just tremendous.
+Our partner there typically makes a single lot each year, sold to buyers in Beijing.
+Through great powers of persuasion, we've managed to snag our own allotment for the past few years.
+The tea is subtle, clear, and complex, and just tremendous.

 Brewing Guidelines for Organic Number One Black Special